dotnet/designs/proposed/apphost-embed-install-location.md

 <AppHostRelativeDotNet>./relative/path/to/runtime</AppHostRelativeDotNet>,
 ```

 Setting this implies `AppHostDotNetSearch=AppRelative`.
-If `AppHostDotNetSearch`
+This means that only the
+relative path will be considered.
+If a .NET install is not found at the relative
+path, other locations - environment variables, global install locations - will
+not be considered and the app will fail to run.

+`AppHostDotNetSearch` could also be explicitly set to include a fallback - for
+example, `AppHostDotNetSearch=AppRelative;Global` would look at the relative
+path and, if it is not found, the global locations.
+If `AppHostDotNetSearch` is
-is explicitly set to a value that does not include `AppRelative`, then setting
+explicitly set to a value that does not include `AppRelative`, then setting
 `AppHostRelativeDotNet` is meaningless - the SDK will not write the relative
 path into the `apphost` and the `apphost` will not check for a relative path.